ApiLogicServer/Docs/docs/index.md

 &nbsp;

-# Enterprise Low Code
+# Enterprise Perspective

 <details markdown>

-<summary>Enterprise Low Code - Flexibility of a framework, and the agility of Low Code &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Click Here</summary>
+<summary>Simplicity of AI, Speed of Low Code, Flexibility of a Framework, Modern Software Architecture</summary>

 We are aware you have many choices for delivering systems.
-API Logic Server provides Enterprise-class features that provide developers the agility of Low Code.
+API Logic Server provides Enterprise-class features that provide developers the speed of Low Code, the flexibility of a Framework, in a standards-based architecture.

 ![quick tour](images/nutshell/positioning.png)